 If MEA does not receive sufficient grant applications in a particular county, MEA may elect to reallocate grant funding to maximize the achievement of the EmPOWER Clean Energy Communities program goals.

-Similarly, if additional sources of grant funding become available during the fiscal year, MEA can elect to allocate the additional grant funding in a manner that will best achieve the goals of the EmPOWER Clean Energy Communities program.
+If additional sources of grant funding become available during the fiscal year, MEA may elect to allocate additional funding in a manner that will best achieve the goals of the EmPOWER Clean Energy Communities program.

 General Information